saadmalik200/dice-game/README.md

 ## Rules

-- Computer comes up with a secret number, and the player tries to guess it.
+- Player 1 rolls the dice and hold the score or roll the dice again.

+- Player 2 rolls the dice and hold the score or roll the dice again.

-- After each guess, the player will get a hint to help them guess better next time around.
+- After each hold, the other player will roll the dice again.

-- Once the player has guessed the secret number correctly, display a message to congratulate them.
+- Once the player has reached 100 score, that player wins.